michaeltlombardi/pentola-book/manuscript/02-character-creation/g-knacks.md

 G>
 G> > `(Physical Quirk) (Physical Form) of (Physical Effect) (Ethereal Element)`.
 G>
-G> We now roll a d30 four times to determine each piece: 14, 20, 26, 8.
+G> We now roll a d20 once to quickly determine the knack, getting a 9.
 G>
 G> This results in the knack "Polished Nose of Sealing Harmony" G>